 After you have been admitted, you must submit official transcripts from each institution listed in your application.
 You do not have to provide separate official transcripts from study abroad institutions, as long as the study abroad credits appear on the official transcript from your home educational institution.
-You cannot register for graduate courses at Duke until we receive your official transcripts.

 If your transcripts cannot be sent due to valid extenuating circumstances, please contact the graduate admissions office at firstname.lastname@example.org or (919) 684-3913.